tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_02_Discovery_NewMatchingRule_Column.md

 Review your entries as needed, and then click ![image](../images/08_ICON_Save.jpg).

 The New Matching Rule displays in the Matching Rules table.
-If your table contains entries that span across multiple screen pages, you can distill the results by selecting the relevant Matching Type.
-Since we chose the “Column” Matching Type for the New Matching Rule, select Column from the Matching Type dropdown list.
+If your table contains entries that span across multiple screen pages, you can distill the results by selecting the relevant Matching Type, or by using the Search option at the upper-right side of the table.

 ![image](../images/07_2_Discovery_NewMatchingRule10.jpg)